Key features

 Automation-ready

 Thena lets you build automations and workflows based on the email source.
-You can:
+You

 - Auto-route emails to specific teams